asayers/orpa/README.md

 can lose track of which ones you've looked at.
 I wanted a way to track the "read/unread" status of each commit.

+## Enter git-notes

 Well, git gives you a way to leave notes on commits.
 It's called [`git notes`].
-So I started marking the commits I'd looked at by attaching a note to them.
 You use it like this:

 ```
 $ git notes add b76598d -m 'Reviewed-by: Alex Sayers <alex@asayers.com>'
 ```

+So, I started marking the commits I'd looked at by attaching a note to them.
-Now, the notes show up in `git log` and you can see which commits you've looked at and which are waiting to be reviewed.
+Now, the notes show up in `git log` and you can see which commits you've looked at, and which are still waiting to be reviewed.

 ```
 $ git show b76598d